aergoio/aergo-identity/doc/did-method-spec.md

     aergo-network-id = "mainnet" / "testnet"
     ethr-address = 52*Base58Check

-The AERGO address is case-sensitive.
+The Aergo address is case-sensitive.

-Note, if no public AERGO network was specified, it is assumed that the DID is anchored on the AERGO mainnet per default.
+Note, if no public Aergo network was specified, it is assumed that the DID is anchored on the Aergo mainnet per default.
 This means the following DIDs will resolve to the same DID Document:

     did:aergo:mainnet:AmgFiAupQBr7tx4CLkoV7uZhsMYDNjM5tsQUREKfdtwpGqsm3R9s